Implementing OpenJDK with XCOM for Linux (and Windows)

 Resolution

-2. XCOM does not use Java in its core functionality for the transfer of data between systems and only uses Java for the following:
+For both versions 11.6 and 12.0, XCOM does not use Java in its core functionality for the transfer of data between systems but does use it in some features.
+See article: Where does XCOM use Java

-3. Even if not using any of the above, switching to OpenJDK now is possible and is supported.
+Switching to OpenJDK for is now is possible and is supported.
 IMPORTANT: Use only Java 8 (1.8.xxx) which have been tested with XCOM.
-Avoid higher major versions (Java 11 or later) that may pose problems as we haven't tested our GUI with the latest Java versions
+Avoid higher major versions (Java 11 or later) that may pose problems.

 Two changes are required:

-c.
-XCOM Engineering advises that the Uninstaller looks for Java at the same location as the Installer and removing the supplied $XCOM_HOME/JRE directory can therefore cause problems with Uninstalling the product.
+NOTE: For any release where XCOM has installed Oracle Java, the Uninstaller looks for Java at the same location as the Installer and removing the supplied $XCOM_HOME/JRE directory can therefore cause problems with Uninstalling the product.
 So, it is suggested to just "archive" $XCOM_HOME/JRE in case a clean up of the install directory is required for whatever reason.

 Additional Information